estomm01/Clicky-Game-/README.md

 * [How the app is built](#how-the-app-is-built)

 ### <a name="how-app-works"></a> How the app works
-When you open the application, you will see images of 12 players.
-To start the game, click a player image.
-Each player in the players.json file has a property named "clicked."
-By default, each player starts out with a clicked value of false.
-When you click a player, the clicked value for that player is set to true.
+When you open the application, you will see images of 12 cats.
+To start the game, click a cat image.
+Each cat in the cats.json file has a property named "clicked."
+By default, each cat starts out with a clicked value of false.
+When you click a cat, the clicked value for that cat is set to true.
 The object of the game is to click every player once and only once.
-When you click a player for the first time, your score goes up by one.
-But, if you click a player more than once (that is, click a player with a clicked value of true), the score will reset, and you have to start over.
-When the game is reset, each player's clicked value is set back to false.
-You win the game when you click each player on the screen once (that is, every player in players.json has a clicked value of true).
+When you click a cat for the first time, your score goes up by one.
+But, if you click a cat more than once (that is, click a cat with a clicked value of true), the score will reset, and you have to start over.
+When the game is reset, each cats clicked value is set back to false.
+You win the game when you click each cat on the screen once (that is, every cat in cats.json has a clicked value of true).

 ### <a name="how-the-app-is-built"></a> How the app is built